ntut-xuan/OOPL2023s/README.md

 - Material
   - Lecture 00: Course Information
 - A TODO for you.
-  - Join Zuvio with code \<Zuvio code will available here\>
+  - Join Zuvio with code 107202410
   - Apply the team information on form if you already make up a team.
+(Link will available soon.)
+  - Practice the game framework by following tutorial.
+(Tutorial will available soon.)